 rational ontology and of descriptive metaphysics.

-of body, soul and mind.
-Each human being begins to exist as a new and biologically independent psycho-somatic individual with its birth and ends with its death as a complex and manifold personal
+personal unity of body, soul and mind.
+Each human being begins to exist as a new and biologically independent psycho-somatic individual with its birth and ends with its death as a complex and

-unity of body, soul and mind.
-Thus, although I reject the Platonic view of an immortal soul or an eternal spirit within human beings surviving corporeal death, I accept the Aristotelian,
+manifold personal unity of body, soul and mind.
+Thus, although I reject the Platonic view of an immortal soul or an eternal spirit within human beings surviving corporeal death, I accept the

-Cartesian and Kantian conception of an immaterial intellect (noûs – intellectūs – Vernunft) that is with regards to content not fully determined by the dynamic and interactive unity of
+Aristotelian, Cartesian and Kantian conception of an immaterial intellect (noûs – intellectūs – Vernunft) that is with regards to content not fully determined by the dynamic and

-the human body and soul.
-Therefore, I also reject naturalist or materialist reductionism according to which the human mind and "the I" are nothing but a function or product of
+interactive unity of the human body and soul.
+Therefore, I also reject naturalist or materialist reductionism according to which the human mind and "the I" are nothing but a function or

-bio-electro-chemical processes within the biographically and socially conditioned human brain.
-The human soul with its emerging internal cognitive, motivational, emotional and sensual
+product of bio-electro-chemical processes within the biographically and socially conditioned human brain.
+The human soul with its emerging internal cognitive, motivational, emotional and

-faculties is not merely a function of the subjective human living body (Leib) or even of the objective biological organism (Körper).
-Similarly, the human mind and the
+sensual faculties is not merely a function of the subjective human living body (Leib) or even of the objective biological organism (Körper).
+Similarly, the human mind

-“I” with their various mental activities and emergent forms of consciousness are not only epiphenomena or mere functions of the human brain and its nervous system.
-They are emerging mental forces
+and the “I” with their various mental activities and emergent forms of consciousness are not only epiphenomena or mere functions of the human brain and its nervous system.
+They are emerging

-of potentially autopoietic and with regards to content independent meaningful “software”, although functionally and energetically dependent on the biological “hardware” of the physiological brain
+mental forces of potentially autopoietic and with regards to content independent meaningful “software”, although functionally and energetically dependent on the biological “hardware” of the

-and its subpersonal bio-electro-chemical processes.
-As a person I can use some of my immaterial conscious thoughts and intentions to rearrange and reshape some of the circuits and
+physiological brain and its subpersonal bio-electro-chemical processes.
+As a person I can use some of my immaterial conscious thoughts and intentions to rearrange and reshape some of the

-activities of my brain in diverse learning processes.
-Hence, I am not a mere passive product of my brain – neither of the more stable neurophysiological “hardware” of my brain nor of the more
+circuits and activities of my brain in diverse learning processes.
+Hence, I am not a mere passive product of my brain – neither of the more stable neurophysiological “hardware” of my brain nor of

-plastic already established neurological channels and trails in the neuronal processes of my brain nor of my own current and fluid cognitive and motivational “software” activities in my brain.
+the more plastic already established neurological channels and trails in the neuronal processes of my brain nor of my own current and fluid cognitive and motivational “software” activities in my

-Rather, although my brain carries my mind, I can conduct my own mind by self-reference and through self-consciousness and by doing so I can also to some extent change and reform some neurological
+brain.
+Rather, although my brain carries my mind, I can conduct my own mind by self-reference and through self-consciousness and by doing so I can also to some extent change and reform some

 8. In philosophy of mind, I hold and defend a strong non-reductionist philosophy of mind and spirituality in accordance with Karl Jaspers, Nicolai Hartmann and Carl Gustav Jung.
 Language as the faculty to communicate and think in complex combinations of words synthesized according to socially acquired semantic intuitions and rules of syntax is based on the unique human ability to generate and understand abstract concepts largely independent from the immediate behavioural setting and concrete circumstances.
 Animals and plants are not able to communicate in these ways and we do not know of any other intelligent living beings on our planet Earth or in the observable universe who also share these capacities.
 However, the human mind is not only based on linguistic abilities, but also on various other psychological abilities, such as sensation, motivation, emotion, intuition, remembrance, anticipation, self-consciousness, self-reflection, self-knowledge, symbolization and idealization.
 Therefore, the human mind is a very complex, but also highly vulnerable living mental force based on the dynamic human soul and carried by the organic human body of an individual person among other persons.
 All human cultures have brought about some kind of spirituality mostly bound up with their religions based on rituals and symbols, narratives and myths and sometimes also bound up with philosophies based on abstract systems of ideals, principles, values and norms.

-psychological faculty of freedom of the will in accordance with Karl Jaspers and Nicolai Hartmann.
-This faculty belongs to healthy minded persons in thinking, speaking, judging, deciding and
+learned psychological faculty of freedom of the will in accordance with Karl Jaspers and Nicolai Hartmann.
+This faculty belongs to healthy minded persons in thinking, speaking, judging,

-acting on the basis of some actual personal realm of potentially conflicting motivations.
-This contingent personal faculty of free will is weaker or stronger dependent on the personality
+deciding and acting on the basis of some actual personal realm of potentially conflicting motivations.
+This contingent personal faculty of free will is weaker or stronger dependent on

-and character of a person as acquired in the course of life, and it can be slightly infected by the personality, severely damaged by bad habits or even almost completely lost by loosing mental
+the personality and character of a person as acquired in the course of life, and it can be slightly infected by the personality, severely damaged by bad habits or even almost completely lost by

-health, as in various forms of psychopathological illnesses, such as addiction, depression, mania, obsession, paranoia, schizophrenia, etc. Hence, freedom of the will is not a timeless
+loosing mental health, as in various forms of psychopathological illnesses, such as addiction, depression, mania, obsession, paranoia, schizophrenia, etc. Hence, freedom of the will is

-necessary psychological reality independent of the life and circumstances of a person, but a contingent and acquired faculty which comes in several grades of inner freedom since it is dependent
+not a timeless necessary psychological reality independent of the life and circumstances of a person, but a contingent and acquired faculty which comes in several grades of inner freedom since it

-on the complex and dynamic structure of the personality and the life story of a person.
-While the body, brain and its nervous system work according to inborn vital functions and
+is dependent on the complex and dynamic structure of the personality and the life story of a person.
+While the body, brain and its nervous system work according to inborn vital functions

 information, medication, psychotherapy and neuromodulation, landscape, climate and weather, etc. However, adults have learned to choose, discriminate, value and respond to other people and